ISO 27001:2022 Annex A Controls Explained

 Ultimately, the objective of a Control is to mitigate risk in one or more of the following ways:

-By strategically implementing controls, organizations can proactively manage risks, safeguard critical assets, and build trust with stakeholders.
+By strategically implementing controls, organisations can proactively manage risks, safeguard critical assets, and build trust with stakeholders.

 Now let's focus on ISO 27001 Annex A.